jw2476/cslog-new/main.typ

 = Implementation
 == Tech Stack
 When making web apps there is a massive choice in frameworks and libraries to help with making reactive websites in JavaScript, such as React, Vue, Svelte, SolidJS, and even new WebAssembly libaries like Leptos and Yew which are both written in Rust.
-I need my app to load anywhere, including places with slow internet so I need my bundle sizes to be as small as possible, so that means frameworks like React, Vue, Leptos and Yew won't be a good fit as they come with large library bloat.
+I need my app to load anywhere, including places with slow internet so I need my bundle sizes to be as small as possible.
+This means frameworks like React, Vue, Leptos and Yew won't be a good fit as they come with large library bloat.
 Whereas Svelte and SolidJS both compile away when building the website meaning the bundle will be kept small, and only contain the code I use.
 I've used Svelte in the past and I want to learn something new so I've chosen to use SolidJS for my frontend library.

 For the backend, I've also chosed SolidJS as I'm planning to use a fullstack framework based on SolidJS called SolidStart, this allows me to write the website frontend and the backend API in one codebase.

 == Authentication
-Since most of the other features depend on authentication, for example the timetable needs an owner, I've chosen to start with it.
+I could have started with a page like the overview, as it will be the most used, however since so many features depend on authentication, I've chosen to start with it instead.
 Firstly, I designed a login and sign up page based on the UI mockups I created earlier:

-TODO: SCREENSHOTS
+#image("loginpage.png")
+#image("signup.png")

 The base HTML code for this is as follows, I've used some prebuilt components from a library called solid-ui and then modified them to my preference:
 ```html